ChrisMao0325/EmoteCraft/README.md

 >
 > **Mood Analysis**: The dialogue conveys strong negative emotion, reflecting emotional pain and disappointment.
 Terms like "心都碎了" ("heartbroken") express sadness and betrayal, while the refusal to continue the conversation suggests a state of anger, despair, and emotional withdrawal.

 ---

-## 🎯 2.
-Project Goals

-- **Develop a Mood Analysis Module**
-  Analyze text-based dialogue to classify it into emotional tones (e.g., happiness, sadness, anger, fear, surprise, disappointment).

-- **Create a Dynamic Dialogue Generation Engine**
-  Generate or select dialogue responses based on the current emotional state and interaction context.

-- **Integrate with Character Visuals**
-  Modify character portraits or sprites to reflect emotions visually.

-- **Build a Proof of Concept**
-  Create a prototype showing a character whose mood and dialogue change dynamically in response to interaction triggers.

----